 Cost: FREE to Educators

-Sharpen your knowledge and learn ways to engage students to better understand the impact of climate change on our environment.
+Sharpen your knowledge and learn ways to engage students to better understand life science in their environment.

 We highly encourage you to bring a five to ten minute activity to share.
 Choose a mini lesson that addresses one or more of the above questions and which your students have found engaging.
 If you don’t yet have something for the above topics, feel free to bring a mini lesson that covers another aspect of science.
-If you have a write up of your lesson, please bring hardcopies to share.
+If you have a write up of your lesson, please bring it on a flash drive or hardcopies to share.